CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 Libraries:
 * Stats.js (already included)
-  * **Note:** Be aware that stats.js may give invalid 0-3 millisecond frame timings in Chrome - if this happens, you can use the FPS counter and convert to milliseconds.

 Firefox can also be useful - it has a canvas inspector, WebGL profiling and a shader editor built in.